 We further secure our persistence layer by limiting access to our primary application database to the application layer and a fixed set of known Skedda-owned IP addresses.
 This access-limitation is achieved using a combination of firewall rules, authentication mechanisms (requiring users to prove their identity), and authorization through role-based memberships and permissions.

 We address the possibility of a catastrophic application data-loss (e.g. as a result of a natural disaster) by automatically creating database backups using a geo-redundant approach.
 We create full, differential and transaction-log backups, each of which are encrypted as discussed above.
 Full database backups happen weekly, differential database backups generally happen every few hours, and transaction log backups generally happen every 5 - 10 minutes.
 In the event of data-loss, we are able to restore our database to a specific point in time to minimize lost information.
+Backups are retained for a period of 35 days and then destroyed.

 Between our persistence layer and the application layer, we secure your "in flight" data by providing encryption using the industry-standard Transport Layer Security cryptographic protocol (TLS 1.2).
 The database server's certificate is validated in this process (the server name of the database SSL certificate must exactly match the server name specified by the application layer, otherwise the connection attempt is aborted).